jeffThompson/DesigningWithData/Week03_TimeSeries-ClimateChange/README.md

 * [*Climate Change: Featured Indicators*](https://data.worldbank.org/topic/climate-change) from The World Bank
 * [*CO2 Emissions vs Vulnerability to Climate Change, by Nation*](https://onlinepublichealth.gwu.edu/resources/climate-change-emissions-data/) from Milken Institute School of Public Health (George Washington University)
 * [*Carbon Dioxide Emissions*](https://www.behance.net/gallery/31279439/Carbon-Dioxide-Emissions) by Federica Fragapane
+* [A collection of charts and infographics](https://www.nytimes.com/2019/02/28/learning/teach-about-climate-change-with-these-24-new-york-times-graphs.html#link-4531c5a) related to climate change from the *New York Times*
 * Lots more in the `Images` folder!